Robust and scalable rf spectroscopy in first-order magnetic sensitive states at second-long coherence time: Introduction

 \section{Introduction}

 Over the past decades, trapped-ion quantum sensors have become sensitive probes for physics beyond the Standard Model~\cite{Safronova2018}.
 Competitive tests of fundamental physical principles have been conducted with precise measurements of quantum mechanical resonances, see, e.g., references~\cite{Sanner2019,Acme2018,Kennedy2020}.
-Decoherence from unwanted interaction of a quantum system with the environment often hampers the interrogation time and, as a result, the resolution of such spectroscopic measurements.
+Often, magnetic sensitive states, which strongly interact with the environment, need to be addressed spectroscopically.
+Decoherence from this unwanted interaction often hampers the interrogation time and, as a result, the resolution of such spectroscopic measurements.
 Methods to protect the system from environmental noise, developed in the field of quantum information science, are now being exploited for robust quantum sensing and more stringent tests of fundamental physics~\cite{Pruttivarasin2015,Hosten2016,Manovitz2019,Pedrozo2020}.